mirceaulinic/mirceaulinic.github.io/_posts/2019-01-09-do-we-need-network-automation.md

 In simpler words: consider to automate whatever is the most painful to you, or causing the most issues to your organisation.
 Start automating what you hate doing the most.
-These are easy wins that will equally bring excitement in your team seeing that automation actually works, but also creates more time for you to automate more.
+These are easy wins that will bring excitement in your team seeing that automation actually works, and equally creates more time for you to automate more.
 The goal is, of course, to automate everything possible, but it's always good to see early results.

 What does "everything possible" mean?
-We now have so many sources of data that give enough information about our networks, so the question is: what do you do with all this data?
-The answer is not "Watch a monitor and when an event occurs you run a command to deploy a configuration change": not only that this conflicts with the definitions I shared above, but this process also would rely on you to see the event at the right time and act on it before your customers are impacted; sometimes, this might be too late.
-(Surely, assuming the configuration change you apply manually is correct and it won't impact negatively your network).
-In my opinion, you should aim for a self-healing system that when it detects an event also applies the necessary changes.
+We now have so many tools that provide you enough information about what happens in your network (either developed or extended internally, e.g., napalm-logs, Prometheus metrics, etc., or commercial products, e.g., ThousandEyes, etc.), so the question is: what do you do with all this data?
+"Watch a display and when an event occurs you execute manually a command to apply a configuration change", is not the right answer - not only that it conflicts with the definitions I shared above, but this process also would rely on you to see the event at the right time and act on it before your customers are impacted; sometimes, this might be too late.
+(Surely, assuming the configuration change you deploy manually is correct and it won't impact even more negatively your network).
+In my opinion, one should aim for a self-healing system that when it detects an event also applies the necessary changes.

-But there's so much more to it than auto-remediation: what about the boring notifications you need to write manually (i.e., in case of BGP session flapping, interface flapping, massive packet loss caused by your transit providers, etc.).
+But there's more to it than auto-remediation: what about the boring notifications you need to write manually (i.e., in case of BGP session flapping, interface flapping, massive packet loss caused by your transit providers, etc.).
-Similarly, not always the system will be capable to fix the issue by itself, but it can create the notifications for humans to investigate the issues further, for example by raising a ticket.
+Additionally, the system won't always be capable to fix the issue by itself: in this case, it can create the notifications for humans to investigate the issues further, for example by raising a ticket.

-At RIPE77 I had a talk that might help you see what I mean:
+At RIPE 77 I had a talk that might help you see what I mean:
 [Three years of automating large scale networks using Salt](https://ripe77.ripe.net/wp-content/uploads/presentations/113-RIPE77_Three_years_of_automating_large-scale_networks_using_Salt-Mircea_Ulinic.pdf) presents some good examples (the list can be nearly